In this post we look at why your calf muscles get tight and go through one exercise that may help resolve the issue.

-The sensation of tightness in the calf muscles is very common, particularly in those of you that run.
-There are many possibilities why this may be but most commonly it’s due to weakness in the muscles that bring the foot closer to the shin, the dorsiflexors.
+The sensation of tightness in the calf muscles is very common, particularly if you’re a runner.
+This may be due to weakness in the muscles that bring the foot closer to the shin, the dorsiflexors.

 Dorsiflexion is a critical movement for both running and walking.
-In fact you must be able to get the ankle to neutral (o degrees) if you even want to stand up straight.
+In fact you must be able to get the ankle to neutral (0 degrees) if you just want to stand up straight.

 When there is weakness in muscles on one side of an axis (in this case the ankle or talocrural joint) there will be a corresponding tightness on the other side of the axis to keep the joint stable.

-Now evert the same foot (take the sole of the foot outwards) and again gently pull up towards the shin.
+Now evert the same foot (take the sole of the foot outwards) and again gently pull your foot up towards the shin.
 Hold for 6 seconds then relax.
-Repeat 6 times.
+Repeat a further 5 times.

 Repeat on the other ankle if you now have more range on the previously restricted side.